olivers-oreos/stats-24-comp/Project-Template/README.md

 ## Project Step 2

-Get data that you need
+Get data that you need.
+Verify the formats of existing data in the firebase and possibly work with the leads to create a system to process the data into a more useful format.
+Reformatting can also be done on the frontend if it isn't too computationally expensive.

-Add the file under `src/utils` as a csv or json.
+Add the file under `public/data` as a csv or json.

 ## Project Step 3